-PROBLEM: How to proactively help men who do not want, or think they need mental health support?
+PROBLEM: How to proactively help men who don't think they need mental health support?

 SOLUTION: Create a platform for men to socialise and set group health, fitness and work goals.

-During the UX course we teamed up with developers for a Hackathon to assist a new NGO, MAN.ORG, in their work to proactively prevent suicide in men.
-Male suicide rates are alarming high, in Australia the number of male suicides is 3 times higher in males than females.
-Statistically an Australian commits suicide every 3 hours.
+This project was a Hackathon to assist a new NGO, MAN.ORG, in their work to proactively prevent suicide in men.
+Male suicide rates are alarming high, statistically an Australian man commits suicide every 3 hours.

 Many NGOs are tackling this issue, but very few initiatives are taking a proactive stance.
-MAN.ORG believes that this preventative approach could be effective and were given two days to create a working prototype that could help them perform this work.
+We were given two days to create a working prototype that could help them perform this work.

-This lead us to the ‘Men’s Shed’ programs which have proven to be effective and bringing men together to support and assist each other.
+This lead me to the ‘Men’s Shed’ programs which have proven to be effective in bringing men together to support and assist each other.

 The ‘Third Place’ app will be a platform that men can come together to set goals and support each other.
 It is a positive and safe space, where the focus is not on preventing depression, but to help each other be the best version of themselves.